rust-lang/book/src/packages-crates-and-modules.md

 }
 ```

 This won't quite compile yet.
-We get some an error when typing `cargo build`:
+We get an error when typing `cargo build`:

 ```text
 src/ops.rs:1:1: 3:2 warning: function is never used: `subtract_one`, #[warn(dead_code)] on by default